saleor/apps/.changeset/dry-swans-pump.md

 "search": patch
 ---

-Now, recreating webhooks endpoint was removed, that means disabling webhooks from apps will not be possible
+Now, recreating webhooks endpoint was removed, that means disabling webhooks from the app will not be possible